Your wife cheated on you and now you want to get over her. The question is, how are you going to do it? Where do you even start?

 They say that women and men have different ways of dealing with emotional pain.
 While women mourn, men focus on other things as a way of ignoring the unpleasant feelings.

 Doing so makes you seem tough, doesn’t it?
 But, let’s be honest here — deep inside you’re hurting because the woman you loved and you thought you knew did the unthinkable.

-And maybe you’re thinking that avoiding or ignoring the unwanted feelings would make things easier and bearable, but the truth is, it doesn’t work that way.
+And maybe you’re thinking that avoiding or ignoring the unwanted feelings will make things easier and bearable, but the truth is, things don’t work that way.

 And, the best way to do it, is to let go of what’s causing your pain.
 In your case, the cause of your pain is your cheating wife.
 Let me tell you how.

 1. Give Yourself Time To Grieve